SDI Requirements, Compatibility, and Upgrades

 The SDI installer is available from the Downloads area of the Synergex Resource Center.
 We recommend installing the latest version of SDI and Synergy/DE.
 The latest version of SDI is the only supported version of SDI, and the latest version of Synergy/DE provides the best development experience.

-• See the release notes (available from the Downloads area of the Synergy Resource Center) for information on fixes, new features, and important notes and warnings for the latest version of SDI.
+• See the release notes for information on fixes, new features, and important notes and warnings for the latest version of SDI.

 • For information on development and deployment requirements for Synergy .NET, see Synergy .NET Requirements in the Synergy/DE documentation.